stevemao/grunt-spawn/README.md

 ### package.json

-It is also good to create yourself a package.json file and emebed it in the dependencies or devDependencies section.
+It is also good to create yourself a package.json file and embed this in your devDependencies section.
 For more please click [here](https://npmjs.org/doc/json.html).
 Example below:

     {
       "name": "my-project",